We measure the impact of our designs so we can create the most accessible spaces for everyone

+The Diversity Impact Assessment is a step-by-step process that gathers information about a project or business change and who is likely to be affected by it.
 It’s the method we have chosen to embed thinking about diversity and inclusion, and to demonstrate that we’re meeting our Public Sector Equality Duty.
-Like a risk assessment process, a DIA is a tool that helps any programmes, policies, and projects – and the way that services are designed, built and operated – to work well for employees and passengers.
+Like a risk assessment process, a DIA is a tool that helps any programmes, policies, and projects – and the way that services are designed, built, and operated – to work well for employees and passengers.

 It anticipates the likely effects of the work on the characteristics protected by the Equality Act: age; disability; sex; gender reassignment; pregnancy and maternity; race; religion or belief; sexual orientation; and marriage and civil partnerships – in short, everyone.

 The purpose of doing this is to identify the actions we need to take to improve performance, either by eliminating any potential or actual discrimination or disadvantage, remove or mitigate barriers, or taking opportunities to promote equality and foster good relations.

 Using DIAs to increase our knowledge of passengers and understanding of the potential barriers to access means we can enhance safety and performance and deliver a better railway for our customers.